Arefka/Search_and_sort_algorithms/README.md

 # Search_and_sort_algorithms
-Search and sort algorithms using Python
+Search, sort and some another algorithms using Python